abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 ![counting operations](./img/counting-operations.png)

 - we will simply count how many **primitive operations** are executed, and use this number t as a measure of the running time of the algorithm.
+  - Ex of **primitive operations**: (They correspond to low-level instructions that take constant time to perform.)
+    - assignment
+    - comparison
+    - arithmetic
+    - calling a function
+    - entering and returning from a function
+  - > Instead of trying to determine the specific execution time of an algorithm, we can simply count the number of primitive operations performed.
 - depending on what we count, the number of operations can be as slow as `2n` or as high as `5n+2`.
 But regardless of the exact number, the number of operations grows roughly proportionally with `n`
   ![counting operations](./img/counting-operations2.png)